Features

 Limits

 When a limit is reached, the app displays a message and prevents the action.
-For example, attempting to activate an 11th macro will show a notification that the active limit has been reached.
+Free tier users hitting a tier limit also see an upgrade prompt.

 Troubleshooting